BASE: Burst-Adaptive Autoscaling via Stacked Ensembles for SLO Assurance and Cost Efficiency: Conclusion

 \section{Conclusion}

-In this paper, we present BAScaler, a burst-aware autoscaling approach, to manage the resource allocation of containerized cloud software services and applications on dynamic workloads for SLO assurance and cost efficiency.
-With the novel burst detection mechanism and multi-level ML models, BAScaler can better resolve bursts and estimate resources at a finer granularity.
-Compared with the SOTA autoscaling approaches, BAScaler obtains a more efficient resource allocation policy and significantly reduces SLO violations at a lower cost.
-The data and the implementation of BAScaler are publicly available at \url{https://github.com/SYSU-Workflow-Lab/Burst-Aware-Autoscaling}.
+In this paper, we present BASE, a burst-adaptive autoscaling framework, to manage the resource allocation of containerized cloud services and applications on dynamic workloads for SLO assurance and cost efficiency.
+With the novel burst detection mechanism and multi-level ML models, BASE can better resolve bursts and estimate resources at a finer granularity.
+Compared with the SOTA autoscaling approaches, BASE obtains a more efficient resource allocation policy and significantly reduces SLO violations at a lower cost.

 \ifCLASSOPTIONcompsoc